xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/XLP/GASing.md

 6. Implementing and evaluating: The final step involves implementing the chosen solution and evaluating its effectiveness in solving the problem.

 The GASing method aims to foster a growth mindset among students by encouraging them to explore various approaches instead of being fixated on finding a single correct answer.
 It promotes creative thinking, collaboration, and adaptability in problem-solving situations.
 It also emphasizes the notion of [[Symmetry]] in all aspects of the teaching, including both physical and social aspects of information symmetry.
 It also promotes the notion of using  [[Intentional Workflow]] to help students and teachers as a whole community to converge and [[Emergence|emerge]] as a more coherent learning organization.
 It encourages students and teachers to discover their own ways to approach [[Correctness|correct]] results and reasoning methods.
 It may also be considered as a large-scale implementation of [[Gamification|gamification]] of mathematical and science learning.

+## Recent Developments
+Recently, [[GASing]] is systematically incorporate many other areas of learning programs and educational initiatives.
+It is being expanded by incorporating other pragmatic skills and tools, such as [[EuMuse]] for arts and music appreciation, [[Duwi Arsana|electronics/ mechanical design]], and [[Computational Thinking]] as part of its integral curriculum

 Prof. Yohanes Surya has conducted numerous workshops and training sessions worldwide to introduce teachers and educators to the GASing method.
 His goal is to revolutionize mathematics education by promoting problem-solving skills and inspiring students to think outside the box.